 The Police sang “Every move you make, every step you take, I’ll be watching you”.
 That’s the feeling that I used to get.
 Like there was this black shadow following me, watching me, judging every step I took.
 Every lift I tried to do, every client I coached, every forkful of food I ate.
 Like I had to fit a certain mold and no matter how hard I tried, I couldn’t.
-Like fitting a pentagon into a circle – no chance, no way, no how.

 I wasn’t being stalked (that I know of..) so the watched feeling simply came from my own expectations and fears, and that impressed through social media and the industry of health and fitness.
 I understand it wasn’t always there and it probably had something to do with the self-judgement that came about from looking more into my body’s appearance than I needed to.
 That or the environmental pressures of work/life/training, which is probably more likely.
 Whatever.
 Where it came from doesn’t matter THAT much.

 What I care most about, now, looking back, is how the self-help and fitness industry take advantage of people’s fear of fear.
 Fear is uncomfortable.
 Everything in our human nature steers us away from discomfort.
 You’re hungry, so your primal instinct is to eat.
 You sense danger, you run.
 You feel uncomfortable, you move away from it.
 It’s natural that we choose whatever option offers us ease, happiness, comfortableness, company.
 In my experiences, there are numerous examples of how advantageous the art of business is, especially when that business revolves around something as personal as body image and self esteem…